 What the question of build vs. buy comes down to in a majority of cases is whether the total costs of an in-house build (time spent learning, building, maintaining, and supporting custom features) has a lesser impact on your bottom line than the price of a commercial SDK license.

 With these considerations in mind, PDF.js may prove good enough where you need a fast, short-term solution for web viewing small and simple PDFs.
-In contrast, PDF.js may not be as dependable, flexible, or scalable as required if your web viewer will be heavily relied upon in a commercial product or organizational setting; where your feature requirements are more advanced; and where performance, reliability, and rendering accuracy are important.
+In contrast, PDF.js may not be as dependable, flexible, or scalable as required if your web viewer or PDF.js editor will be heavily relied upon in a commercial product or organizational setting; where your feature requirements are more advanced; and where performance, reliability, and rendering accuracy are important.

 However, if you require faster performance, reliability, and near-flawless rendering, as well as easy access to hundreds of unique features cross-platform, and accelerated time to market -- then you may wish to consider a commercial solution such as PDFTron SDK.